angular/components/CODING_STANDARDS.md

 ```

 #### Access modifiers

-* Omit the `public` keyword as it is the default behavior.
+- Omit the `public` keyword as it is the default behavior.
-* Use `private` when appropriate and possible, prefixing the name with an underscore.
+- Use `private` when appropriate and possible, prefixing the name with an underscore.
-* Use `protected` when appropriate and possible with no prefix.
+- Use `protected` when appropriate and possible with no prefix.
-* Prefix *library-internal* properties and methods with an underscore without using the `private`
+- Prefix _library-internal_ properties and methods with an underscore without using the `private`
   keyword.
 This is necessary for anything that must be public (to be used by Angular), but should not
   be part of the user-facing API.
 This typically applies to symbols used in template expressions,
   `@ViewChildren` / `@ContentChildren` properties, host bindings, and `@Input` / `@Output` properties
   (when using an alias).

-Additionally, the `@docs-private` JsDoc annotation can be used to hide any symbol from the public
+Additionally, the `@nodoc` JsDoc annotation can be used to hide any symbol from the public
 API docs.

 #### Getters and Setters

-* Only use getters and setters for `@Input` properties or when otherwise required for API
+- Only use getters and setters for `@Input` properties or when otherwise required for API
   compatibility.
-* Avoid long or complex getters and setters.
+- Avoid long or complex getters and setters.
 If the logic of an accessor would take more than
   three lines, introduce a new method to contain the logic.
-* A getter should immediately precede its corresponding setter.
+- A getter should immediately precede its corresponding setter.
-* Decorators such as `@Input` should be applied to the getter and not the setter.
+- Decorators such as `@Input` should be applied to the getter and not the setter.
-* Always use a `readonly` property instead of a getter (with no setter) when possible.
+- Always use a `readonly` property instead of a getter (with no setter) when possible.

   ```ts
   /** YES */
   readonly active: boolean;